Adel Emam: Early life and education

-A photo of Cairo University, showing the university's theater (the Grand Celebration Hall), where Adel Emam trained on stage in his youth.
+Cairo University's theater (the Grand Celebration Hall), where Emam trained on stage in his youth.

-Adel Emam was born into a poor farmer family on May 17, 1940, in the Sayeda Aisha district of Cairo, but his family's origins trace back to the village of Shaha in the Mansoura district of Dakahlia Governorate.
+Adel Emam was born into a poor farming family on 17 May 1940 in the Sayeda Aisha district of Cairo, though his family's origins trace back to the village of Shaha in the Mansoura district of Dakahlia Governorate.
 His full name is Adel Mohammed Emam Mohammed Bukhariny (عادل محمد إمام محمد بخاريني).
-Adel Emam mentioned that he loved his mother deeply, and was profoundly affected by her death.
-His father, Mohamed Emam, was religious and worked as a "Shawish" in the police force.
-His father died in 1997 after suffering from Alzheimer's disease for some time.
-Adel Emam has one brother and two sisters.
-His brother is the producer Essam Emam, and his sisters are Eman and Mona.
-Mustafa Metwalli is his brother-in-law, being married to his sister Eman Emam.
+Emam has said he was very close to his mother and was deeply affected by her death.
+His father, Mohamed Emam, was religious and worked as a "shawish" in the police force; he died in 1997 after suffering from Alzheimer's disease.
+Emam has one brother, producer Essam Emam, and two sisters, Eman and Mona.
+Mustafa Metwalli, his brother-in-law, is married to his sister Eman.

-During his childhood, Adel moved with his family from the Sayeda Aisha district to the Helmiya district, then to Omrania district in Giza, then to Mohandiseen, and later to Mansouria.
-Adel studied at Helmiya School before transferring to Benbaqdgan Secondary School and then to Marqosiya Secondary School in Alexandria.
-After completing school, he joined the Faculty of Agriculture at Cairo University, where some of his batchmates included actor Salah El-Saadany and former Syrian Prime Minister Mahmoud Al-Zoubi.
-Adel Emam stated on a talk show hosted by Hala Sarhan that Amin Shalaby and the late Younes Shalaby as well as Saeed Saleh and Salah Al-Saadani were his best friends since university.
-He began his artistic career at Cairo University's theater, where he worked in theater and cinema.
-He participated in the play Ana Wa Howa Wa Heya (1963) during his third year at university.
+During his childhood, Emam moved with his family from Sayeda Aisha to the Helmiya district, then to Omrania in Giza, then to Mohandiseen, and later to Mansouria.
+He studied at Helmiya School before transferring to Benbaqdgan Secondary School and then to Marqosiya Secondary School in Alexandria.
+He then joined the Faculty of Agriculture at Cairo University, where his classmates included actor Salah El-Saadany and future Syrian Prime Minister Mahmoud Al-Zoubi.
+Emam has said that Amin Shalaby, Younes Shalaby, Saeed Saleh, and Salah Al-Saadani were his closest friends from university.
+He began performing at Cairo University's theater and appeared in the play Ana Wa Howa Wa Heya (1963) during his third year there.